 - to hide your guns from people impersonating law enforcement police (who will use the opportunity toget them in case of martial law)

 - and, of course, to make sure they aren’t found by young children who have a natural inclination for finding things they aren’t supposed to

 About 1.4 million firearms were stolen during household burglaries and other property crimes over the six-year period from 2005 through 2010, according to a report released today by the Justice Department’s Bureau of Justice Statistics (BJS).
 This number represents an estimated average of 232,400 firearms stolen each year— about 172,000 stolen during burglaries and 60,300 stolen during other property crimes.

 Disclaimer: we do NOT advocate hiding guns from authorities.

 Speaking of which, if you have kids, you have to think carefully about the likelihood of them getting to your firearms before employing any of the tips that are about to follow.

 So without further ado, let’s see where and how to hide your guns, shall we?

-- in a fingerprint safe on your nightstand or in some other place
+- in a (fingerprint) safe on your nightstand or in some other place

 - inside the hollow place of a trophy